 - Open regedit by typing it in the search box end pressing Enter.

 - Browse to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\ClientForNFS\CurrentVersion\Default.

 - Create a new New DWORD (32-bit) Value inside the Default folder named AnonymousGid and assign the GID found on the Linux directory as shared by the NFS system.
-This is the GID of the group that has the write access on the directory on Linux system.
+This is the GID of the group that has the write access to the directory on the Linux system.

 - Restart the NFS client or reboot the machine to apply the changes.

 Now run the mount command and you will get the write access.

 Click here to read more about Microsoft Windows.

 And click here to read more about Linux.